truenas/middleware/docs/userguide/index.rst

 ---------------------

 FreeNAS® provides an Alert icon in the upper right corner to provide a visual indication of events that warrant administrative attention.
 The alert system automatically emails the *root* user account whenever an alert is issued.
-FreeNAS® also sends a daily email to the *root * user which should be read in order to determine the overall health of the system.

 To set the email address for the *root* account, go to Account → Users → View Users.
 Click the Change E-mail button associated with the
 *root* user account and input the email address of the person to receive the administrative emails.